Ananya322/VoterZmate/README.md

 - Now open the cloned repository in Android Studio and wait for the gradle build to finish and resources to be downloaded as well as indexing of files to be completed.

-- Now build the project and run it in an emulator or your own device.
+- Now build the project and run it on an emulator or your own device.